 Big data analytics can be applied in all these fields in the hotel and hospitality sector, though many are yet to jump on this bandwagon.
 However, this trend is slowly changing with more and more operators and organizations realizing the potential big data analytics has, and how it can improve their business and revenues.
 Needless to say, those who adopt this technology quickly will steal a march over the competition, and be able to not only retain existing customers, but expand their customer base vastly.

-Acodez IT Solutions is a big data analytics company based in India.
+Acodez IT Solutions is a big data analytics company in India.
 Also, we offer all kinds of web design, development and mobile app development services.
 At Acodez, we know how difficult it is store all these massive amounts of data that your organization is dealing with daily and here comes big data to help you.
-We are also a SEO based agency in India offering inbound marketing solutions to our clients in India and abroad.
+We are also a Digital Marketing based agency in India offering inbound marketing solutions to our clients in India and abroad.